chandunilagiri/Data_Analytics_with_AI/README.md

 # Data Analytics with AI

-A collection of end-to-end Data Analytics projects built using Python, SQL, Power BI, Web Scraping, and Automation techniques.
+A collection of Data Analytics projects developed using Python, SQL, Power BI, Automation, and Web Scraping techniques to solve real-world business problems.

 ---